-Boxing, like tennis, is a physical confrontation of two individuals who can possess diametrically opposed skills sets.
+Boxing, like tennis, is a physical confrontation of two individuals who can possess diametrically opposed skill sets.
 When the contrast is stark, fascinating match ups and results often ensue.
 The one thing that differentiates boxing from tennis is that in order to become the best boxer in the world, you have to beat whoever is considered to already be the best in the world.
 In tennis, the head to head match ups are merely a means to an end of winning the tournaments, and it is by the latter measure that we rate a player's overall quality, but both sports are inherently head-to-head competitions.
-Therefore consistent head-to-head supremacy, or at least parity, over most of one's contemporaries, is as key to a tennis player's place in history.
+Therefore consistent head-to-head supremacy, or at least parity, over most of one's contemporaries, is key to a tennis player's place in history.

 Sugar Ray Leonard was a boxer who, at his peak, possessed many of the same technical qualities that Roger Federer possesses as a tennis player.
 The combination of being both broadly and (ostensibly) deeply skilled in so many areas of the game, coupled with an ability to identify an opponents weaknesses and adjust one's tactics and technique to exploit it, are two of the things that made Sugar Ray a great boxer, and the exact same thing can be said of Roger Federer.
 That the two share these characteristics is interesting, but what is more interesting is that if they do not to employ either breadth of their skill set, either by choice or by force, both are susceptible to another technical and tactical approach that is similar across both sports - that of the bashing bruiser.